The Isenberg Resume: A How-To Guide for Undergraduate Students

 • W = WHAT did you do?
 This refers to the specific action or task you performed.
 It outlines the core responsibility or activity undertaken.

 • H = HOW did you do it?
 This describes the approach or method you used to accomplish the task mentioned in the “What” component.
-It provides insight into your thought process, problem-solving abilities, and strategies employed.
+Provide insight into your thought process and strategy by including specific skills, competencies, software/platforms, or technologies used to complete your task.

 • O = OUTCOME of the work.
 This indicates the results or impact of your actions.
 It quantifies or qualifies the success or effectiveness of your efforts, demonstrating their contributions and achievements.